jshell/skin-makefile/README.md

 If a `bower.json` is found in the current working directory then it will run the `bower install` command.

-If a `component.json` is found in the current working directory then the `component install` and `component build` command will be run.
+If a `package.json` is found in the current working directory then it will run the `npm install` command.
-[Component](https://github.com/component/component) builds HTML, CSS and JS files among other things.

 ### Verifying resources and commands